NimG98/MedPort/README.md

 - Admin
     - Can create new institutions, doctors, patients
     - view all institutions and its doctors and their patients
-    - modify any info for a institution, doctor, patient
+    - modify info for an institution, doctor, patient
     - delete an institution, doctor, patient

 # Overview of routes in the Express server